justnonamenoname/lifeticle/readme.md

 ---

-### Chapter 8.
+## Part 11.
 Incompatibility with other hypotheses

 **Interpretations of quantum mechanics**